 The dream duo were on the top of their game once again as Oscar Tabarez's men made short work of their opponents in a fairly one-sided final

-La Celeste hit Gerardo Martino's side with a first half double salvo, courtesy of strikers Luis Suarez and Diego Forlan.
-The Atletico Madrid man completed his brace moments before the final whistle to ensure Uruguay's triumph for a record 15th time, one ahead now of their bitter rivals Argentina.
+Uruguay hit Gerardo Martino's side with a first-half double salvo, courtesy of strikers Luis Suarez and Diego Forlan.
+The Atletico Madrid man completed his brace moments before the final whistle to ensure Uruguay's triumph for a record 15th time, one ahead now of Argentina.

-Oscar Tabarez' men made their intentions known right from the start as shortly after the opening whistle, Suarez nearly forced a goal with a shot from inside the six-yard box, but the ball hit the side-netting.
+Oscar Tabarez's men started brightly as Suarez nearly forced a goal with a shot from inside the six-yard box, but the ball hit the side-netting.

 Justice was served in the 11th minute when Suarez made his way down the right flank and unleashed a stinging shot, which deflected off Dario Veron before trickling into the left corner and past the goal line.